BitcoinUnlimited/BitcoinUnlimitedWeb/README.md

 ## Using the administrator dashboard

-One installed, the administrative dashboard can be used to create blog posts, alert banners, manage other administrators and store backups of the current database snapshot.
+Once installed, the administrative dashboard can be used to create blog posts, alert banners, manage other administrators and store backups of the current database snapshot.

 A database revert feature is also available to choose between different database snapshot backups.